nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 ### Bars

 The book begins by showing the various ways you can visualize the dataset using bar charts, starting with a simple horizontal bar chart of the absolute counts, faceted by sector, like the one below.
-This figure is *interactive* in that you can hover over any bar to see the details of the data it encodes, which goes some way towards mitigating the legibility issues of the tiny font used in the labels (a problem in the book also!)
+This figure is *interactive* in that you can hover over any bar to see the details of the data it encodes, which goes some way towards mitigating the legibility issues of the tiny font used in the labels (a problem in the book also).

 A note on color: the book uses color sparingly and only on certain pages, presumably for cost reasons.
 I'll mostly be consistently using a green/red/blue color scheme because it's visually a bit more interesting, and because color is free on computer screens.
 I also use color in places where the book uses value or crosshatching.
+(Note: the colors I've used here are not great from an accessibility/colorblind-friendliness perspective.)

 This first figure is not all that much more helpful at understanding patterns in the data than the original table, other than giving a sense of the great disparity in magnitude between the biggest and smallest numbers: roughly two orders of magnitude.